phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 ## Add JavaScript Handling
+Now locate the the `<script>` tag that holds the JavaScript `export` block since you will be working in that section for the following steps.

+1. Rename this component by changing the `name: Another` to `name: Details`

+		export default {
+	        name: 'Details',
+	        ...
+	    }

 1. In the top of the `<script>` tag, add an [eslint exception for the global store object](https://eslint.org/docs/rules/no-undef)

 		/* global store */